 DETERMINING WHETHER GUILT IS ‘REAL’ OR ‘NEUROTIC :

 In order to make this determination, it is necessary for us to pose certain questions to ourselves; these are :

 - if so, what factors actually make me responsible?

 - which of my moral rules have I broken?

 - can I ensure what I did does not recur?

 - can I make amends ; if so, how?

 To rid ourselves of ‘neurotic guilt’ we need to concentrate on resolving our ‘real guilt’.
 We can only do this, of course, once we have identified which of our guilty feelings have a basis in neurosis and which are genuine.

-Once we identify our’ real guilt’ (which we may not have so far acknowledged) we can address and resolve it in the ways mentioned above (eg taking responsibility, making amends, verbally acknowledging we were wrong).
+Once we identify our’ real guilt’ (which we may not have so far acknowledged) we can address and resolve it in the ways mentioned above (for example, taking responsibility, making amends, verbally acknowledging we were wrong).